soulomoon/arith/arith2/README.md

-# Chapter 2: Empowering the interpreter
+# Chapter 2: Empowering the interpreter with mtl

 In chapter1, we implement a very naive(useless) abstract and concrete interpreter.
 We are empowering it with functionalities to perform various effectful operations.